MANAGERIAL AND ORGANIZATIONAL COGNITION (MOC)

 Specific Domain: MOC encourages ideas at (and across) all levels of analysis that might speak to, but are not restricted to: social construction, culture and cognition, the nature and role of mental models and representations, judgment and decision making, attribution processes, individual differences, non-conscious forms of cognition (e.g., intuition), cognitive institutionalism, emotion, ideology, identity / identification, image, reputation, sensemaking / meaning making, symbols and artifacts, categorization, knowledge creation and management, individual learning, organizational learning and memory, and communities of practice.

-We are especially interested in encouraging innovative symposium submissions as they provide attendees the opportunity explore the connections between papers around a common theme, particular issues, or questions.
-The MOC division encourages submissions from doctoral students, and celebrates cross-level theorizing, methodological diversity, and linkages between theory and practice.
-We also encourage scholars to think about this year’s Academy theme “20/20: Broadening Our Sight”, when preparing their submissions.
-If you have questions about the appropriateness of your submission for MOC, please feel free to contact the Program Chair.
-The Submission Center closes on Tuesday, 14 January 2020 at 5:00 PM ET (NY Time).
+We are especially interested in encouraging innovative symposium submissions as they provide attendees the opportunity explore the connections between papers around a common theme, theory, issue, or question.
+The MOC division encourages submissions from scholars in all career phases, including doctoral students, and celebrates cross-level theorizing, methodological diversity, and linkages between theory and practice.
+We also encourage scholars to think about this year’s Academy theme “Bringing the Manager Back in Management", when preparing their submissions.
+Finally, MOC is sponsoring a new award starting this year: The Phillips and Nadkarni Award for Outstanding Paper on Diversity and Cognition (https://moc.aom.org/awards/divcog

-MOC Division Awards: The MOC Division honors the following: (a) Best Paper submitted to MOC, (b) Best Student-Led Paper (the paper may be co-authored, but the student must be the first author), (c) Best Symposium, (d) Best Submission with Practical Implications, (e) Best Reviewers, and (f) Most Innovative papers of the year are presented at Tuesday Coolness in “data blitzes”.
+MOC Division Awards: The MOC Division honors the following: (a) Best Paper submitted to MOC, (b) Best Student-Led Paper (the paper may be co-authored, but the student must be the first author), (c) Best Symposium, (d) Best Submission with Practical Implications, (e) Best Reviewers, (f) Best Paper on Diversity and Cognition (new award!), and (g) Most Innovative papers of the year, which will be presented in our ‘Tuesday Coolness’ session, which assembles a group of especially innovative papers in one session.
 Best Paper, Symposium Awards, and Innovative Papers presented at Tuesday Coolness are selected by panels of MOC scholars.
 Reviewer Awards are selected based on author feedback and reviews.